deployEMDS/technical-documentation/tests/data_product_survey/discover/consult_data_space_catalogue/test_3_1_1_4/result_edc_vc.md

 #### Tested quality metric and method

-The test quality is evaluated based on the metrics defined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).\
-For the current phase (Phase 1), the test focuses on the Functional Suitability quality metric.

-#### Comparative criteria (checklists, ...)

-[TODO] Describe the comparative criteria used for the test/assessment.
-If possible, align with the criteria used for the same test in other stack(s).
+The quality metric for this test is based on the criteria outlined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).
+In Phase 1, the focus is on the Functional Suitability metric.
+For detailed information, please refer to the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section in the test description.

 #### Expected output

 The test aims to determine whether the data product specification provides the necessary metadata for quality reporting or if the catalog needs to be extended with an "-AP" profile, with the former being ranked higher.
 The system may offer varying levels of support for Napcore's DCAT-AP profile, such as [MobilityDCAT-AP](https://mobilitydcat-ap.github.io/mobilityDCAT-AP/releases/index.html) profiles.
 The evaluation focuses on the level of support for the Napcore Profile and its vocabulary.

-The ranking criteria are as follows:

-- The implementation fully integrates Napcore's DCAT-AP profile and utilizes it for search and listing functions.
-- The implementation does not incorporate Napcore's DCAT-AP extensions but still functions correctly, with extended metadata retrievable as part of the distribution.
-- The implementation fails when Napcore's DCAT-AP is used to describe data products.
-- The implementation does not support any DCAT-AP.
-- The implementation supports the use of external vocabularies, such as Vocab-DQV.

 ### Results